lcagney/MSDS_Practicum/README.md

 ![storydist](https://github.com/lcagney/MSDS_Practicum/blob/c4e58fb9e231a434c3748ac2bbc88ce14d6a2de5/Images/storycountsbytopic.jpg)

 No stories had the dominant topic for Topics 3, 8, 9, 10, 15, 25.
 Each story received a score for each topic created and the highest score is where the story ultimately got assigned to.
 This presents an opportunity viewing the topics as a hierarchy.
 Topic 18 ended up being a general catch-all topic, representing 26% of all stories.

-## Files Included
-The following files are included as part of my submission:
-- Jupyter Notbook: This file contains all code used to clean, explore, and model the data.
-Available as a Jupyter Notebook or PDF format.
-- CSV Files:
-  - TopicThemes.xlsx: The final themes determined by the 30 topics generated from the model.
-  - topics_2021-06-05.csv: The 30 topics and associated words.
-- Final_Presentation.pdf: Final presentation with insights and process

-**Not Included** : Data was too large to upoload here

 ## Next Steps
 - There are opportunities for subtopic modeling to understand how closely each story resembled other topics.